NotAddison/GovTech-Base/README.md

-# React Basics Repo
-> This repo contains basic react project(s) to help you get started with React.
+# GovTech Base
+> This repo was made for me to learn the MERN Tech Stack. <br>
+> Contains my boilerplate code for future projects. <br>
+> I will refer to this repo if I forget how to do something 🗿 <br>

-## Setup
+## Setup & Notes
 #### React
 - Initalize a new React app with `npx create-react-app (project-name))`
 - Start the app with `npm start` (after cd'ing into the project directory)